Mission Update – CMS

 It appears certain that Catherine will not be able to return to Ireland and that her current term with CMS will come to an end in January at CMS Summer School.
 We thank God for her contribution to Christian university student ministry in Ireland over two terms of 6 years or so.
 I think her commitment to training students for ministry themselves is what stands out to me most.
 Please thank God for this time of Catherine’s service and also for his kindness in giving her father, John, an apparent remission from his cancer.
 But pray now for Catherine as she seeks God’s kingdom first in this new chapter of life.

-In other news, Seth and Kate Fellows who were members of St Michael’s (Seth both as an undergraduate and as a MTS trainee) have been accepted as candidates for missionary work by CMS.
+In other news, S and K who were members of St Michael’s (S. both as an undergraduate and as a MTS trainee) have been accepted as candidates for missionary work by CMS.
 They soon head to St Andrew’s Hall in Melbourne in for 6 months cross cultural training.
 Given Catherine’s return, there is every likelihood the Parish Council will be keen to support some of our own in joining the CMS mission team.
 Please pray for their transitioning to their training.

 Parish Council Update from November’s meeting